 How do we enroll?

 Countryside School enrolls students through an application process.
-This procedure helps identify children who will most benefit from the philosophy and goals of the school program and enables us to better balance classrooms by age and gender.
+This procedure helps identify children who will most benefit from the philosophy and goals of the school program.

 When do we apply?

 Applications are available starting the January before desired fall admission.